study-ORCATech-cloud/learn-and-earn-fork/docs/user-feature/user-guide.md

 ### General Questions

-**Q: Is ORCATech free to use?**
+**Q: Is LabDojo free to use?**
-A: Yes, ORCATech is completely free and open-source.
+A: Yes, LabDojo is completely free and open-source.

 **Q: Do I need to create an account?**
 A: No account is required.
 Your progress is saved locally in your browser.